imgix/imgix-rails/README.md

 src="/loading.gif">
 ```

-You can use Imgix for the loading image as long as you use `ix_image_url`:
+You can use an image served through imgix for the loading image as long as you use `ix_image_url`:

 ```erb
 <%= ix_image_tag('image.jpg', lazy: ix_image_url('loading.gif', {w: 1000 }), url_params: {w: 1000}) %>